 - Certified Dialogue for Peaceful Change facilitator

 - Completed two 8-week professional courses in ACT for Beginners (Acceptance and Commitment Therapy) and ACT for Trauma.
+Currently taking courses in ACT Immersion with Stephen Hayes, and ACT as a Brief Intervention with Russ Harris.

-- Expert in group facilitation peer support, and training in these areas
+- Expert in group facilitation, peer support, and training in these areas

 - Success at grant writing, implementation and reporting.